ignssj/ignssj/README.md

-### Hi there!
-Welcome to my Github. :man_technologist:
+### printf(" Hi there!
+Welcome to my Github :B ");

-  My name is Ignacio and I'm a computer engineering student from Brazil.
+ :man_technologist: My name is Ignacio and I'm a computer engineering student from Brazil.
   Here is where I try to build some things and end up breaking others heheh :ok_man:
  <h1></h1>